Giselle Salandy: Athletic career

 Salandy fought Manela Daniels at the Petrotrin Grounds in Fyzabad, a fight she had previously booked, which was promoted by Arthur Sanderson.
 Salandy then signed a promotional contract with Potts and left her Fyzabad home and went to live with Potts and his family at their Arima home while Miller was in training camp in Ghana.

 On 9 December 2006 she became the first person to win six world title belts in one fight.
 Salandy was awarded Top History Making Fighter of the year 2006 by WBAN, was awarded First Citizen Sports Woman of the year 2006 by The First Citizen Sports Foundation in Trinidad and Tobago and was also presented with the Chaconia Gold Medal by the President of Trinidad and Tobago for her achievement in boxing.
-This is the second highest national award in Trinidad and Tobago.

 Salandy successfully defended her six world titles against Yvonne Reis on 24 March 2007.

 On 15 March 2008 super middleweight Natascha Ragosina broke Salandy's record by winning seven belts in one fight.
-However, only two weeks later at the Centre of Excellence in Trinidad and Tobago, Salandy fought and defeated the then unbeaten Karolina Lukasik in her mandatory defense, regaining her world record by winning eight title belts in one fight.
-These title belts were: WBC, WBA, WBE, WIBA, IWBF, WIBF, GBU and UBC.
+However, only two weeks later at the Centre of Excellence in Trinidad and Tobago, Salandy fought and defeated the then unbeaten Karolina Lukasik in her mandatory defense, regaining her world record by winning eight title belts in one fight.These title belts were: WBC, WBA, WBE, WIBA, IWBF, WIBF, GBU and UBC.

 Again on 26 December 2008, Salandy fought and defeated the fourth ranked Yahaira Hernandez, securing her eight title belts and breaking a Caribbean record by being the first boxer in the history of the Caribbean to successfully defend all her world titles six consecutive times.

 On 31 August 2009 Salandy was posthumously awarded Trinidad's highest national award, the Order of the Republic of Trinidad and Tobago.
 Salandy was the first boxer in the history of the Caribbean to ever receive such an award.